MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 # Toolkit Reference for the Microsoft Deployment Toolkit
- This reference is part of Microsoft® Deployment Toolkit (MDT) 2013 and provides configuration settings that you can use in the deployment process.
+ This reference is part of Microsoft&reg; Deployment Toolkit (MDT) 2013 and provides configuration settings that you can use in the deployment process.
 Review the MDT 2013 documents *Microsoft Deployment Toolkit Samples Guide* and *Using the Microsoft Deployment Toolkit* for help in customizing configuration settings for the deployment environment.

 > [!NOTE]
->  In this document, *Windows* applies to the Windows 8.1, Windows 8, Windows 7, Windows Server® 2012 R2, Windows Server 2012, and Windows Server 2008 R2 operating systems unless otherwise noted.
+>  In this document, *Windows* applies to the Windows 8.1, Windows 8, Windows 7, Windows Server&reg; 2012 R2, Windows Server 2012, and Windows Server 2008 R2 operating systems unless otherwise noted.
 MDT does not support ARM processor–based versions of Windows.
 Similarly, *MDT* refers to MDT 2013 unless otherwise stated.

 ## Task Sequence Steps
  *Task sequences* are created by the Task Sequence Editor and consist of a combined series of steps that are designed to complete an action.
 Task sequences can operate across a computer restart and can be configured to automate tasks on a computer without requiring user intervention.
 In addition, you can add task sequence steps to a task sequence group, which helps keep similar task sequence steps together for better organization and error control.